GetDKAN/dkan/docs/source/user-guide/guide_harvest.rst

 default schema requires a distribution and at least one keyword.
 The identifier must be a unique string within the given catalog.
 You can find descriptions of the above properties and additional optional properties by viewing the example dataset schema that ships with DKAN at `schema/collections/dataset.json <https://github.com/GetDKAN/dkan/blob/2.x/schema/collections/dataset.json>`_.

+If you are using the harvest to bulk generate datasets, you should deregister the harvest after the datasets are created.
+If you plan to maintain the datasets with the harvest process then do not edit the datasets via the UI, or individually with the API.
+Edit the metadata in the data.json file and re-run the harvest to update the datasets.

 Register a harvest
 ------------------